Market your event

 If you don’t have a library of relevant, good quality images to use in your marketing, there are plenty places where you can find great photos and visuals that you can use under a creative commons license.
 You can try these:

-Use Libraries Week to generate images and videos for promotion during the week and for future marketing campaigns.
-We generally respond to people more than places in images and video – so make sure they include people and they showcase what you do in a positive and aspirational way.
+You may also be able to use your Libraries Week celebrations to generate images and videos for promotion during the week and for future marketing campaigns.
+We generally respond to people more than places in images and video – so, if appropriate try to include people as they showcase what you do in a positive and aspirational way.

 No matter how big, small or resourced your library is, you have a goldmine of sources for pictures and content within the library and your community of users that you can use to create a real presence, show off what you do and engage people in your upcoming events.